Makrine/autoLoginNS/README.md

 4) put ns.sh into startup.

-* If you're using Ubuntu just search for "Startup Applications" and add it to there.On other distros find some online tutorial how to add files to startup.
+* If you're using Ubuntu just search for "Startup Applications" and add it there.
+On other distros find some online tutorial how to add files to startup.

 **Adding more nations**